alexaltair/whiteboard/notes.md

 X has_and_belongs_to_many Y
   Makes a XsYs table, whose rows are pairs of x_ids and y_ids.
-  What happens if you don't write "has_and_belong_to_many" in both places? belongs_to vs has_one has_many :through vs has_and_belongs_to_many
+  What happens if you don't write "has_and_belong_to_many" in both places?
-  Do you want the relationship to be a thing of its own, with attributes, validations, and callbacks?
 X has_many Y, as: Z
   puts a x_id in the y table as a z_id, and a z_type which is x self joins

-dependent: :destroy?
+belongs_to vs has_one
+has_many :through vs has_and_belongs_to_many
+  Do you want the relationship to be a thing of its own, with attributes, validations, and callbacks?

 model = Class.new(ActiveRecord::Base)